zikula-modules/Files/README.md

       - Added *select all* feature (also in user template).
       - Added core.css style to external template, and also *referential* jquery lib loading.

+  - Agora implementation.
+If  *$ZConfig['agora']* is *true*, module use *Àgora* functions (actually use *getDiskInfo* function and *$ZConfig["centre"]["nomPropi"]* var.

+  - Update module: version number (1.0.1), installer and upgrade function.

 Pending
 =======

-  - No-public init folders.
-Check this feature for admin and users (and the relationship behavior).

-  - Check possible last Agora dependences (and add, if necessary, config var and its checks)

-  - ?Fix problems with editor plugin, when focus is in the editor but cursor is not in the textarea.
+  - Note: Problems with editor plugin, when focus is in the editor but cursor is not in the textarea.
 Really is a Xinha plugin issue.

-  - Update module
   - Remake catalan translation (many changes).
-      - Update installer.
-      - Upgrade removing vars and alerting about necessary changes in ZConfig.
-      - Version number: 1.0.1

   - Add documentation